linuxpostingxyz/website/website/register.md

 She sends an email as follows:

-> FROM: molly@example.com TO: account@linuxposting.xyz
+> FROM: email@molly@example.com TO: email@account@linuxposting.xyz
 > SUBJECT: Accounts
 > > hi, i'm molly and I'd like some accounts on your website please
 > >
-> > email: molly@linuxposting.xyz
+> > email: !molly@linuxposting.xyz
 > > wafrn: molly-the-example-mouse
 > > wafrn: baloo-file-official
 > >
 > > thank you!

-It is then verified that she runs the @baloo-file-official tumblr account, and she recieves the accounts requested.
+It is then verified that she runs the @baloo-file-official tumblr account, and she receives the accounts requested.
 Notice that she didn't add a contact field.
 This is because she didn't have another email.